We aren’t hiring right now, but we’d still love to see you! Check out these great ways you can get involved with SOMN.

 The internship will feature:

-- Is a volunteer opportunity open to college sophomores and above.
+- Is a volunteer opportunity open to college juniors and above.

 SOMN offers year-round sports training, competition, leadership, health, wellness and inclusion programs to all Minnesotans regardless of age or intellectual ability.
-In addition to work with SOMN’s retail operations, interns have the opportunity to volunteer additional time for other SOMN events, if interested, to increase the training and experience afforded by their internship.
+In addition to work with SOMN’s marketing team, interns have the opportunity to volunteer additional time for other SOMN events, if interested, to increase the training and experience afforded by their internship.

 Special Olympics Minnesota’s Program Department currently seeks a community outreach intern in the Bemidji area.
 The community outreach intern is tasked with helping to develop and maintain relationships between colleges and universities in the Bemidji area and the Special Olympics Minnesota program, recruiting student and faculty volunteers, piloting Special Olympics Minnesota initiative programs, and assisting with local team administration as needed.

 The community outreach intern will have the opportunity to:

 - Develop relationships with local colleges, students, faculty, and administrators

 - Establish new programming for the Bemidji Community Special Olympics team

 - Participate in local leadership team meetings and assist in volunteer management